Osteopathy for Back Pain and Sciatica

-Koru Natural Therapies Osteopaths are highly experienced in getting people with back pain and sciatica complaints back on their feet and back to all the activities you enjoy.
+Experience a high level of care by our Osteopaths who get people with back pain and sciatica back on their feet and back to the activities you enjoy.

 It is important to note, you are not alone, up to 80% of people experience back pain during their lives.
 Most causes are due to common complaints that Osteopaths can treat.
 Disc bulges, protrusions and nerve impingement are more common than what many people think and our practitioners have experience in the treatment and management of these conditions.

 A consultation involves discussing your current complaint and obtaining your medical history.
 Detailed assessment is performed, involving performing movements and observing posture.
 Further in depth testing may be appropriate in some circumstances, such as an abdominal examination, or checking for signs of nerve impingement, such as reflex testing.
 A diagnosis of your back pain will be discussed and an appropriate individualised action plan will be tailored to your needs.